 All of our classes have SLO's and most have been assessed over the past 3 semesters.
 Most of our SLO's currently measure the abilities of students to solve the various types of math problems they encounter in the class.
-We have been discussing the idea of creating more SLO's revolving around students ability engage in problem solving, using technology, and attitudes towards math.
-In the algebra sequence, for example, we have recently changed books and the SLO's do not seem to fit the type of problems found in this series.
+We have been discussing the idea of creating more SLO's relolving around students ability engage in problem solving, using technology, and attitudes towards math.
+In the algebra sequence, for example, the SLO's do not seem to fit the type of problems found in the textbook that was adopted several years ago, after the SLOs were written.
+The department is planning to conduct an ongoing inquiry into the types of teaching , learning and assessment that best meet the needs of the students through our pre-algebra and algebra sequence.